coderamen666/srd-v3.5-md/spells/spells-m-o.md

 You are defenseless, both physically and mentally, while in the trance.
 (You always fail any saving throw, for example.)

-Creatures who don't sleep (such as elves, but not half-elves) or dream are immune to this spell.
+Creatures who don’t sleep (such as elves, but not half-elves) or dream are immune to this spell.

 ## Nondetection